emilyhogan735/CSC-212-Final-Project---Binary-Tree/README.md

 | Insertion | O(log n) |
 | Deletion | O(log n) |

->For this project we only implemented Search and Insertion.
+>For this project we only implemented Search and Insertion.\
 >Deletion was not implemented

-Properties of B-Tree:
+Properties of B-Tree

-    All leaves are at the same level.
+* All leaves are at the same level.
-    B-Tree is defined by the term minimum degree ‘t‘.
+* B-Tree is defined by the term minimum degree ‘t‘.
 The value of ‘t‘ depends upon disk block size.
-    Every node except the root must contain at least t-1 keys.
+* Every node except the root must contain at least t-1 keys.
 The root may contain a minimum of 1 key.
-    All nodes (including root) may contain at most (2*t – 1) keys.
+* All nodes (including root) may contain at most (2*t – 1) keys.
-    Number of children of a node is equal to the number of keys in it plus 1.
+* Number of children of a node is equal to the number of keys in it plus 1.
-    All keys of a node are sorted in increasing order.
+* All keys of a node are sorted in increasing order.
 The child between two keys k1 and k2 contains all keys in the range from k1 and k2.
-    B-Tree grows and shrinks from the root which is unlike Binary Search Tree.
+* B-Tree grows and shrinks from the root which is unlike Binary Search Tree.
 Binary Search Trees grow downward and also shrink from downward.
-    Like other balanced Binary Search Trees, the time complexity to search, insert and delete is O(log n).
+* Like other balanced Binary Search Trees, the time complexity to search, insert and delete is O(log n).
-    Insertion of a Node in B-Tree happens only at Leaf Node.
+* Insertion of a Node in B-Tree happens only at Leaf Node.

 ## Methods: